 - Let them know the abuse is not their fault, or the victim’s fault.

 - Let them know it is not their role to protect the adult.
-Children should never place themselves between their parents during a fight, nor should they hide (i.e. in a closet or in the basement).
+Children should never place themselves between their parents during a fight.
 Children should be taught to go to a designated safe location (a neighbor or friend’s house).

 - Let them know that they are entitled to express their feelings and you want to hear what they have to say.

-- Find a trustworthy, sympathetic adult that the children can talk to (such as a relative, school counselor or teacher).
+- Help them find a reliable support system.
+It is important for them to have a trustworthy, sympathetic adult they can talk to (such as a relative, school counselor, or teacher).